The Zoom PS-02

 I bought a 3D printer a while ago and started using it to make some fun things.

 And then I had my first fail, and I kind of got gun shy.
-And I didn't really didn't really go back to using it.
+And I never really got back to using it.

 But during that time, I had this idea of printing these zombie face magnets, and I thought that they'd be really cool.